Lone Tree Cemetery

 Children under the age of twelve must be accompanied by an adult within Cemetery grounds.
 Any activity that may cause damage to graves, monuments or headstones is prohibited.
 The Cemetery is not a playground, and hazardous obstacles exist.
+Sports activities of any kind are prohibited within the Cemetery.
 The Cemetery District, and its administrators or caretakers are not responsible for harm, injury or death to anyone who enters upon Cemetery grounds.

-Driving a vehicle onto Cemetery grounds without permission of the Cemetery Caretaker or Board of Directors is strictly prohibited.
+Driving vehicles, motorcycles, or riding bicycles of any kind onto Cemetery grounds without permission from the Cemetery Caretaker or Board of Directors is strictly prohibited.
 Vehicle access onto a Cemetery road is limited to those conducting Cemetery business or maintenance, or engaged in the act of a burial.
 Any permitted vehicle must stay on Cemetery roads and may not drive into any burial block.

 No persons with firearms shall enter the Cemetery.
 No incendiary devices of any kind are permitted on cemetery grounds.
 Private firework displays are strictly prohibited.